Data-Science-for-Linguists-2023/Kazakh-Russian-Code-Switching-Analysis/final_report.md

 ## Introduction

 Code-switching (CS) is the phenomenon where individuals use two or more languages within a single conversation or even within a single utterance.
-In Post-Soviet Union countries code-switching to Russian is extremely common in daily communication since Russian was the dominant language for a long period of time.
-Although countries have gained independence and promoted the language policies with strong emphasis on the local language, Russian is continued to be used in many spheres of social, cultural, and political life.
-And Kazakhstan is no exception where inter-sentential and intra-sentential types of code-switching are practiced, intra-word code-switching is also observed since majority of Kazakhs are bilingual.
-Therefore, this term project aims to carry out explanatory analysis of Kazakh-Russian CS based on the conversational dataset and investigate structural and syntactic types of CS through **linguistic annotation**.
-The questions in focus are whether Kazakh-Russian bilingualism is balanced or not and whether the language shift is happening toward L2 Russian.
+In Post-Soviet Union countries, code-switching to Russian is extremely common in daily communication since Russian has been the dominant language for a long time.
+Although countries have gained independence and promoted language policies with a strong emphasis on the local language, Russian is continued to be used in many aspects of social, cultural, and political life.
+And Kazakhstan is no exception where inter-sentential and intra-sentential types of code-switching are practiced; intra-word code-switching is also observed since a majority of Kazakhs are bilingual.
+Therefore, this term project aimed to carry out an explanatory analysis of Kazakh-Russian CS based on the conversational dataset and investigate structural and syntactic types of CS through **linguistic annotation**.
+The questions in focus are whether Kazakh-Russian bilingualism is balanced and whether the language shift is happening toward L2 Russian.

 ## Data Sourcing

 The conversational dataset is sampled from the IARPA Babel Program Kazakh language collection release [IARPA-babel302b-v1.0a](https://catalog.ldc.upenn.edu/LDC2018S13).
 It contains approximately 203 hours of Kazakh conversational and scripted telephone speech collected in 2013 and 2014 along with corresponding transcripts.
 The Kazakh speech in this release represents that spoken in the Northeastern and Southern dialect regions of Kazakhstan.
 The gender distribution among speakers is approximately equal; speakers' ages range from 16 years to 64 years.